mzonov/Android-Interview-Questions/README.md

 * What are the differences between sequence and collections approaches?
   <details>
   <summary>Answer</summary>
+  **Collections** are eagerly evaluated — each operation is performed when it’s called and the result of the operation is stored in a new collection.
+The transformations on collections are `inline` functions.

+  **Sequences** are lazily evaluated.
+They have two types of operations: intermediate and terminal.
+Intermediate operations are not performed on the spot; they’re just stored.
+Only when a terminal operation is called, the intermediate operations are triggered on each element in a row and finally, the terminal operation is applied.
+Intermediate operations (like map, distinct, groupBy etc) return another sequence whereas terminal operations (like first, toList, count etc) don’t.

+  Sequences don’t hold a reference to the items of the collection.
+They’re created based on the iterator of the original collection and keep a reference to all the intermediate operations that need to be performed.

+  Unlike transformations on collections, intermediate transformations on sequences are not inline functions — inline functions cannot be stored and sequences need to store them.

+  Image illustrated principle differences between **collections** and **sequences**: https://typealias.com/img/guides/sequences-illustrated-guide/order-of-operations.png

   </details>
 * What’s the difference between nested and inner classes?